GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 !!!
 Note:
     Except for `additionalAuthorizeParams`, all properties listed above must be included in the file for it to be validated by Passport.

 Placeholder URLs like `https://idp.example.com` must be replaced with the URLs of actual remote IDPs.
-A description of properties is below:
+This is a description of properties:

 * `entryPoint`: Endpoint URL where SAML requests must be sent to.